 Clinical featuresThis section has been translated automatically.

-After an incubation period of 10-30 days after tick bite, 60-90% of infected persons develop a roundish-oval, sharply edged, centrally blistering, pale red or even livid red erythema starting from a central, reddish spot or papule, which slowly expands centrifugally.
-During a longer period of existence a ring-like structure is formed by central paling, which often shows a central stabbing reaction in the form of a red papule.
-The clinical variability is large, so that urticarial or bright red or stationary erythema or plaques may also appear.
+After an incubation period of 10-30 days after the tick bite, 60-90% of infected persons develop a roundish-oval, sharply edged, centrally fading, pale red or livid red erythema starting from a central, reddened spot or a reddish papule, which slowly expands centrifugally.
+With prolonged persistence, a ring-like structure develops due to central fading, often still revealing a central stinging reaction in the form of a red papule.
+Clinical variability is high, so that urticarial or highly red or stationary erythema or plaques may also appear.

-Mostly spontaneous healing occurs after an average of 10 weeks, longer persistence and local recurrence are possible.
-Possible accompanying lymph node swelling, arthralgia, headaches and flu-like impairment of the general condition.
+Spontaneous healing usually occurs after an average of 10 weeks; longer persistence and local recurrences are possible.
+There may be accompanying swelling of the lymph nodes, arthralgia, headache and flu-like impairment of the general condition.

-The erythema chronicum migrans may be associated with lymphadenosis cutis benigna (lymphocytoma), especially if the earlobes, mammilla and scrotal region are involved.
+Erythema chronicum migrans may be associated with lymphadenosis cutis benigna (lymphocytoma), especially if the earlobes, nipples, and scrotal region are involved.

-In childhood, the erythema chronicum migrans shows some clinical features: e.g. manifestations especially in the head and neck region.
-In the face uncharacteristic, transient erythema may occur.
+In childhood, erythema chronicum migrans shows some clinical peculiarities: e.g. manifestations mainly in the head and neck region.
+Uncharacteristic, transient erythema may occur on the face.

-Multilocular erythema migrans: In a larger Italian study, multiple occurrences of erythema chronicum migrans were observed in 10% of cases and are considered a sign of a disseminated early infection of Lyme disease.
+Multilocular erythema migrans: Multiple occurrences of erythema migrans were observed in 10% of cases in a larger Italian study and are considered a sign of disseminated early infection of Lyme disease.

 Typical erythema migrans: